Mark-Assessment/f-gama-foodrecipe-m3-2/README.md

 ## Media
 * [Google:](https://www.google.co.uk/) Some Images were downloaded from google.
-* [Unsplash:](https://unsplash.com/) Some image are taken from Unsplash

 ## Acknowledgements
 * My Mentor for continuous helpful feedback.
-* Tutor support at Code Institute for their support.
+* Tutor/Slack support at Code Institute for their support.